Invizabel/3D-PRINTER/README.md

 Cool STL Files that can be printed in pla

+PASS:
+* Air Tank

 TODO:
-* Test print in place tooth pick blaster, air tank
+* tooth pick print in place blaster